 If you’ve ever been fired or laid off, you probably felt the stinging emotion of the experience.
 And hey, most of us have been there.
 The U.S. Bureau of Labor Statistics found that in 2019, 67.9 million Americans were fired or laid off - and that was BEFORE the COVID pandemic.
 While there’s a difference between getting fired and being laid off, you may feel sad, bitter, angry, embarrassed, or possibly even relieved when either happens.
 Both situations make you the victim because they happen to you without your consent.

 Step One: Peace Out

-This might take some time, therapy, venting to your spouse, or perhaps a few not-so-happy hours at the bar with friends.
-Losing a job shakes confidence in even the best employee.
+This might take some time, therapy, venting to your spouse, or perhaps a few not-so-happy hours with friends.
+Losing a job can shake confidence in even the best employee.
 But you are actually in good company: millions of people experience what you’re going through - especially in the last year.
 If you want some perspective, check out the Bureau of Labor Statistics’ layoffs and discharges spreadsheet.
 In fact, you're in such good company that economists have struggled to count how many layoffs have actually happened due to COVID.

 No matter what you feel when you lose your job, your first goal is to get the bitterness out of your system.
-Because most of us need to work to support our lifestyles, the best advice for after the job ends is to move on and get ready for the next big thing.
+Because most of us need to work to support our lifestyles, the best advice for after the job ends is to move on, file for unemployment quickly, and get ready for the next big thing.
 One positive of the COVID-era is that unemployment has lost much of its previous stigma.
 Now we all understand that getting through the week is a success in its own right.

 HR Guru Liz Ryan says that everyone should be fired at least once because it inoculates you against the fear of losing your income.
 While many people don’t have the ability to go without working for long, Ryan considers getting fired a process of liberation, as long as you turn the negative into a positive life lesson: